glowreeyah/Newsweek-Clone/README.md

 This is the fifth and coloboration project of the Microverse HTML and CSS Module

-This is also the Assignment_1 of the [Odin project curriculum](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap)
+This is also one of the assignments of the [Odin project curriculum](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap)

 <!-- ABOUT THE PROJECT -->
 ## Installation